-44. If DISP membership is terminated, the Industry Entity will not be able to provide any services to Defence that require DISP membership.
-This includes storing or transporting Defence weapons or explosive ordnance; providing security services for Defence bases and facilities; any other Defence-related activity requiring securehandling, or a service that requires DISP membership as a condition of a contract.
+45. If DISP membership is terminated, the Industry Entity will not be able to provide any services to Defence that require DISP membership.
+This includes storing or transporting Defence weapons or explosive ordnance; providing security services for Defence bases and facilities; any other Defence-related activity requiring secure-handling, or a service that requires DISP membership as a condition of a contract.

-45. When DISP membership is suspended, withdrawn or terminated, an Industry Entity will no longer be able to:
+46. When DISP membership is suspended, withdrawn or terminated, an Industry Entity will no longer be able to:

-- a. hold Defence-sponsored clearances for the CSO and SO; - b. sponsor new and current security clearances; - c. receive security information, materials or assets; - d. continue to hold classified information at PROTECTED or above, assets and materials belonging to Defence (in line with contract terms and conditions and DSPF Control 10.1 Classification and Protection of Official Information); - e. engage in Defence projects requiring DISP membership; - f. continue Defence work at the facility where the security risk/breach occurred (where physical or ICT certification and accreditation has been deactivated); and/or - g. use any DISP membership branding.
+- a. hold Defence-sponsored Personnel Security Clearances for the CSO and SO; - b. sponsor new and current Personnel Security Clearances; - c. receive security classified information, materials or assets; - d. continue to hold classified information, assets and materials belonging to Defence (in line with contract terms and conditions and DSPF Control 10.1 Classification and Protection of Official Information); - e. engage in Defence projects requiring DISP membership; - f. continue Defence work at the facility where the security risk/breach occurred (where physical or ICT certification and accreditation has been deactivated); and/or - g. use any DISP membership branding.